 Basement contractors can handle a diverse range of technical renovation tasks.
 The reason is that homeowners have different needs when it comes to their basements.
 Some want to convert it into an extra bathroom, others are looking for an additional bedroom, entertainment spot, or living area.
 Here are among the services your basement contractor can offer:

 Basement waterproofing: This involves waterproofing and dehumidifying the basement before the finishing work begins.
-The contractor will recommend a suitable waterproofing system for your basement and dehumidify the space so that it’s ready for other renovations.
+The contractor will recommend a suitable waterproofing system for your basement along with the cost of basement waterproofing.
+They will also dehumidify the space so that it’s ready for other renovations.

 Crawl space decontamination: Basements are usually a favourite spot for mould because of the high level of humidity in this space.
 When this issue is not sorted out before renovations, the space will become nightmarish and can turn out to be a serious health hazard.
 Your contractor will take care of a few things in the basement to avoid water infiltration or extreme temperature fluctuations that may result in high humidity.